 Timetable: Paid out over the first six months after Aliyah, between the 1st and 15th of each month.
 If an Oleh leaves Israel during the first six months (regardless of reason), payments are stopped.
 The payments can easily be restarted by visiting Misrad Haklita.
 If an Oleh returns to Israel 13 months or more after Aliyah, payments are discontinued.
 To review exact sums, see: Sal Klita Calculator

 Notes: This assistance is granted only to those who spent less than 24 months in Israel (consecutive or cumulative) during the three years prior to making Aliyah; and no longer than three years in Israel, during the seven years prior to making Aliyah.
 For a Katin Chozer this assistance is granted only to those who have spent less than one year in Israel prior to Aliyah.
 If you are a Katin Chozer or a former A-1 temporary resident you will not receive your first payment at the airport, instead you will receive both initial payments via wire transfer after being issued a Teudat Oleh or a Teudat Zakaut at your local Misrad Haklita.

-Description: A single Oleh (2nd to 4th year after Aliyah) receives 400 NIS/month.
+Description: A single Oleh (8th month to 4th year after Aliyah) receives 400 NIS/month.
 In the 5th year, the subsidy will be 89 NIS/month.
 An Oleh family receives 800 NIS/month starting in the 8th month, 600 NIS/month in the 3rd year, 400 NIS/month in the 4th year and 99 NIS/month in the 5th year.

 Timetable: Begins automatically 8 months after Aliyah.
 See: Rental Assistance